 SHELDON KREVIT - ARTIST STATEMENT

-some reluctance that I write this statement.
-Thats because, for
+is with some reluctance that I write this statement.
+Thats because,

-me, as a visual artist, I believe that the work speaks for itself.
-Isnt
+for me, as a visual artist, I believe that the work speaks for itself.

 Isnt that the way its supposed to be?
-Art is a language, the universal
+Art is a language, the

-language.
-So why do so many art goers require written statements
+universal language.
+So why do so many art goers require written

-to explain what the art is supposed to express?
-To quote J.Krishnamurti:
+statements to explain what the art is supposed to express?

-essential to who I am, how I have lived, and (most likely) how I will
+and drawing is essential to who I am, how I have lived, and (most likely)

-continue to live this life.
-The written and spoken word is more of a
+how I will continue to live this life.
+The written and spoken word is

 The images on this site or any site cannot replicate the experience of being in the presence of the work.
 They never will.
 (I dont use computer screens as my medium, and a painting thats sixteen feet wide does not equate to an image of a few inches in width.
 Trying to photographically represent the sand paintings is an act of futility.
 Their nature cannot be experienced through this medium.)
 They are offered as a glimpse to the unacquainted, an invitation to view the real thing.

 People who view my work often remark that I must have extraordinary patience.
 Its true that much of my work is packed with information and takes considerable time to create.
 Im interested in essence, in that which is timeless, in the organic continuum that is the cosmos.
 The act of creating, for me, is a kind of meditation involving my attention to the present, to the act of painting or drawing.
 I never know how long a particular work may take to create, because I dont know where the activity of creating it will lead me.
 Time (and therefore patience) is not a factor.
 I take each piece as far as I can, until its resolved.
 The work, and my conscience, tell me when to stop.